I CAN. AND, I WILL.

 Morquio syndrome affects a child's bones and spine, organs and physical abilities.
 Children with this condition are missing or don't produce enough of the enzymes that break down sugar chains naturally produced in the body.
 Olivia’s condition requires a treatment plan with a weekly enzyme infusion.
 Her hospital visits are six hours long and out-of-pocket cost for her treatment would be nearly $30,000 every week - for the rest of her life.
 Thanks to Josh's employer and a generous insurance package, Olivia has been able to receive the medical care she needs with minimal out of pocket costs.

-Today, Olivia is an energetic fifth grader who has had eight surgeries and more than 170 infusions under her belt.
+Today, Olivia is a 6th grader and in middle school.
+She has had eight surgeries and more than 170 infusions under her belt.
 Olivia and her mom have been approaching these past events and everything in life with the mantra: “I can.
 And I WILL.”
 It’s this mantra that gets Olivia through weekly infusions and has inspired her family to find a way to give back to Seattle Children’s and the patients and families it serves.

 ABOUT THE RUN